DataDog/integrations-extras/lambdatest/README.md

 LambdaTest supports manual and various automation testing frameworks like Selenium, Cypress, TestCafe, etc.

 With the LambdaTest integration, log bugs while performing cross-browser testing of your websites (and web apps) using LambdaTest platform.
-LambdaTest will automatically include details from the testing environment, such as browser version, OS, resolution, comments, and screenshots in Datadog.
+LambdaTest automatically includes details from the testing environment, such as browser version, OS, resolution, comments, and screenshots in Datadog.

 Here's all that you can do with LambdaTest: